Iamashwanth/CarND-Vehicle-Detection/writeup.md

 I made use of the technique mentioned in the lectures.
 Basically apply a threshold on the detected windows and remove windows that does not meet the threshold criteria.
 Then I labelled each of the blobs and plotted bouding boxes around them.

+For the video  I maintained a history of vehicle detections in the last 8 frames and applied a threshold on the image formed by combining these frames.
+This helped reduce the number of false positives and stabilize the detected window.

 ### Below is the image of the headmap and the bounding boxes.
 ![alt text][image3]
 ---